urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	Natural Gas emissions intensity in kg/ft2 calculated by dividing the natural gas emissions (kg) for a building by its floor area(ft2)

 	"propane_emissions_mt":
-	Propane emissions in mt calculated by multipling the facility propane energy use (MWH) by the natural gas emission factor (323.896704 KG/MWH) and convertd to metric ton (mt)
+	Propane emissions in mt were calculated by multiplying the facility propane energy use (MWh) by the natural gas emission factor (323.9 kg/MWh) and converted to metric ton (mt)

 	"propane_emissions_intensity_kg_per_ft2":
 	Propane emissions intensity in kg/ft2 calculated by dividing the natural gas emissions (kg) for a building by its floor area(ft2)